 - Do they have an existing relationship or reduced rates with a particular provider?

 - Do they have an in-house platform they already use?

 - What is expected to be the general level of participation by the client during the e-disclosure phase?

-- Are there any particularly sensitive documents, which may require additional restrictions within the database?
+- Are there any particularly sensitive documents that may require additional restrictions within the database?

 - What is the value of the case?